nightscout/cgm-remote-monitor/lib/plugins/alexa-plugin.md

 InsulinRemaining How much insulin does {pwd} have remaining LastLoop When was my last loop
 ```
-Click next.
+### 6) Click next.
 Select "HTTPS" for your service endpoint.
-In the HTTPS URL enter the following

-``https://<your nightscout host>/api/v1/alexa``
+  * In the HTTPS URL enter the following: ``https://<your nightscout host>/api/v1/alexa``

-Select "No" for Account Linking.
-Select the appropriate certificate type.
+  * Select "No" for Account Linking    * Select the appropriate certificate type.
 For heroku this is typically "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority"
-Click "Next"
+  * Click "Next"
-Enable the skill if it isn't already.
+  * Enable the skill if it isn't already.

-You should now be able to interact with Nightscout via Alexa.
+### 7) You should now be able to interact with Nightscout via Alexa.

 ##Adding alexa support to a plugin
 This document assumes some familiarity with the Alexa interface.
 You can find more information [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).